therealguy90/foundrytodiscord/README.md

 **Option B:**
 1. Install and enable the module, and provide a webhook.

-2. Type **dc getID** into chat as the user you would like to get the ID of.
+2. Type **ftd getID** into chat as the user you would like to get the ID of.

 3. Check your discord chat channel as defined by your webhook.